Review | Let’s make it rain for Starz’s ‘P-Valley,’ an evocative and entertaining series about a Southern strip club

 “P-Valley” achieves that rarest of balancing acts: It is a thoughtful immersion into an overlooked culture and community — in this case, the economically strapped, predominantly black “Dirty South” of broken dreams, gospel truths and palpable prejudices.
-The show excels at both tawdry entertainment and meaningful moments of character study — a reminder that premium cable can toggle between romp and reflection, recalling the better, earlier seasons of HBO’s “True Blood,” and the stylistic intent of films such as Craig Brewer’s “Hustle & Flow” and Steven Soderbergh’s “Magic Mike.”
+The show excels at both tawdry entertainment and meaningful moments of character study — a reminder that premium cable can toggle between romp and reflection, recalling the better, earlier seasons of HBO’s “True Blood” and the stylistic intent of films such as Craig Brewer’s “Hustle & Flow” and Steven Soderbergh’s “Magic Mike.”

 The show begins in the aftermath of Hurricane Drake, which flooded the Houston area and provided a means of escape for a desperate woman who calls herself Autumn (Elarica Johnson).
-She uses a found ID and lost luggage to get herself to Chucalissa, where she wins an amateur-night dance competition at Pynk, and is soon hired by the club’s dominating, genderfluid owner, Uncle Clifford (Nicco Annan).
+She uses a found ID and lost luggage to get herself to Chucalissa, where she wins an amateur-night dance competition at Pynk and is soon hired by the club’s dominating, genderfluid owner, Uncle Clifford (Nicco Annan).

-Autumn’s beauty and natural ability impresses the other women of Pynk, except for Mercedes (Brandee Evans), the club’s main attraction, who is saving her “stacks” (one stack equals a thousand bucks, if I am correctly absorbing all the many things “P-Valley” is trying to teach me) to leave Pynk and fulfill her dream of opening a storefront dance school for majorettes.
+Autumn’s beauty and natural ability impress the other women of Pynk, except for Mercedes (Brandee Evans), the club’s main attraction, who is saving her “stacks” (one stack equals a thousand bucks, if I am correctly absorbing all the many things “P-Valley” is trying to teach me) to leave Pynk and fulfill her dream of opening a storefront dance school for majorettes.

 Story lines abound here, focusing first on the shady deals behind plans to build a big casino on the river bluff (which will of course require the closing and demolition of Pynk) and the mysterious past that is slowly catching up to Autumn.
-There’s are also subplots about Mercedes’s heir apparent on the pole, Miss Mississippi (Shannon Thornton) and her abusive husband; and the rise of a local rapper, Lil’ Murda (J. Alphonse Nicholson), whose bravado masks a bigger secret.
+There are also subplots about Mercedes’s heir apparent on the pole, Miss Mississippi (Shannon Thornton), and her abusive husband; and the rise of a local rapper, Lil’ Murda (J. Alphonse Nicholson), whose bravado masks a bigger secret.

 The ensemble cast does impressive work overall, but the show really hangs on two terrifically layered performances from Evans and Annan, as Mercedes and Clifford.
-Her fierce determination to retire as a pole dancer vexes the boss who sees her as one of his finest creations; they both lead with tough swagger, but are each also struggling with emotional insecurities and the economic precipice that defines their world.
+Her fierce determination to retire as a pole dancer vexes the boss, who sees her as one of his finest creations; they both lead with tough swagger but are each also struggling with emotional insecurities and the economic precipice that defines their world.

 Besides a fair warning for its frank content, a viewer should also meet “P-Valley” exactly where it is, particularly when the second episode (out of a total of eight) seems to stumble a bit as the show settles in and delivers on its promise.

-“P-Valley” succeeds the way any good, new show does — it has a vision of what it wants to be (and what it wants to say, if perhaps subtextually) and then ferociously sets about bringing that vision to light.
-A viewer is never confused about tone or intent; it’s a sexy, quick-paced drama with a just enough tricks up its . . . well, there aren’t a lot of sleeves seen here, but the surprises are what really keeps the show bouncing along.
+“P-Valley” succeeds the way any good new show does — it has a vision of what it wants to be (and what it wants to say, if perhaps subtextually) and then ferociously sets about bringing that vision to light.
+A viewer is never confused about tone or intent; it’s a sexy, quick-paced drama with just enough tricks up its . . . well, there aren’t a lot of sleeves seen here, but the surprises are what really keep the show bouncing along.

 Now that I’ve duly praised it, let’s talk about a related matter.
 We are in the grips of a profound social shift, brought about and sustained by the Black Lives Matter movement and protests of the past several weeks.
 In this world of reckonings, both the makers and consumers of popular culture are taking a good, long look at what work gets promoted — who produces it and whose stories get told.
 “Hamilton” is the summer’s streaming equivalent of a box-office hit; booksellers can’t keep enough anti-racism books in stock to meet the new demand.